 - An estate

-Primary beneficiaries are the people or entities that you intend to receive your life insurance death benefit in the case that everything goes according to plan.
-Contingent beneficiaries, or secondary beneficiaries, are the people that would receive your life insurance proceeds in the case that all of your primary beneficiaries died or were for some reason unable to claim the payout.
+Primary beneficiaries are the people or entities you intend to receive your life insurance death benefit if everything goes according to plan.
+Contingent beneficiaries are the backup.
 For example, if your spouse was your sole primary beneficiary and you both died in a car crash, your contingent beneficiaries would be able to claim the death benefit.
-Similarly, you can also assign tertiary beneficiaries that would be able to claim your death benefit in the case that all your primary and contingent beneficiaries passed away.
+Similarly, you can also assign tertiary beneficiaries that would be able to claim your death benefit if all your primary and contingent beneficiaries passed away.

 For both primary and contingent beneficiaries, you can assign as many beneficiaries as you want.
 The total percentage of life insurance proceeds assigned to each of the primary beneficiaries just needs to total 100%, as is the case with contingent beneficiaries as well.

-To illustrate, say you are married, have three children but also have a financially dependent brother.
+To illustrate, say you are married, have three children, and have a financially dependent brother.
 You could assign the following beneficiary structure for your $600,000 death benefit:

 - Only you pass away - Laura and James would each receive $300,000.

-- You and Laura pass away - James would receive the entire $600,000 death benefit.
+- You and Laura pass away - James would receive the full $600,000 death benefit.